The Do’s And Don’ts Of A 1031 Exchange in Utah

 A 1031 (or “like-kind”) exchange has entered popular discussion, particularly as homeowners are becoming increasingly concerned about the potential tax implications of selling their homes.
 And with good reason, Capital gains tax from the sale of property has been known to be as high as 20 percent in many cases.

-The average Utah home sale in 2019 was roughly $325,000.
-That’s $65,000 in taxes. $65,000 you could have saved.
+The average Utah home sale in 2023 was roughly $493,221.
+That’s about $98,000 in taxes if the house sale is not your personal residence (must meet IRS requirements). $98,000 you could have saved.

 But before you consider a 1031 property exchange as a potential solution for capital gains tax, let’s examine what it is first; as well as why you should and more importantly when you shouldn’t.